 The Arts District of Benton Harbor is filled with art, some placed by the KAC, but most placed by artists living and working in the community.
 There are several small pocket parks in the district and the influence of Water Street Glass Works and its Metal Shop is evident in the types of artworks often found within them.
 Quarterly Art Hops bring even more temporary art placements, pop-up galleries and exhibitions to the neighborhood making it an exciting place to visit and wander through.

 This is by no means an exhaustive list of art sites in the Twin Cities.
-Several memorials may be found on Lake Bluff Park in St. Joseph and more Biennial sculptures may be seen at Overlook Park along Red Arrow Highway and at Jean Klock Park in Benton Harbor.
-Downtown St. Joseph also features fun, thematic public art annually that pairs local businesses with artists and attracts visitors to the downtown area.
+Several memorials may be found on Lake Bluff Park in St. Joseph and more Biennial sculptures may be seen at Lookout Park along Lakeshore Drive and at Jean Klock Park in Benton Harbor.

 If you have not explored the art in this area, do so.
-Ride your bike, take a picnic, go on a walking tour, listen to audio tours from your cell phone, read the plaques and inquire with your local arts organizations to learn more.
+Ride your bike, take a picnic, go on a walking tour.
+A sculpture map and additional content may be found at krasl.org that will help you get started.
 Have fun with it.
 Ask yourself, your children or your friends what they see.
 There are no wrong answers.

-By Tami Miller, Curator at the Krasl Art Center
+By Tami Miller, Curator for the Krasl Art Center